Willuogs/BPA_CL/README.md

-# FSC: FocusPart Meets SEText in CrossTri for Skeleton-Based Action Recognition
+# SemGLoC: A Semantic-Guided Global-Local Contrastive Framework for Skeleton-Based Action Recognition
 It will be released later......